Frida Data Reporting

-The feature for reporting data with Frida is based on the persistence feature.
-You can use your custom Frida scripts to automatically intercept data from method calls and report it using our specific methods.
-The data reporting feature allows you to easily upload data captured by your scripts directly to Redis or an external HTTP endpoint.
-You can then receive the reported data content through Redis or the HTTP endpoint.
-To maximize network performance, we also support reporting data after compression (zlib).
+The data reporting functionality using Frida is based on the persistence feature.
+You can use your Frida scripts to automatically intercept method call data and report it via our specific method.
+The data reporting feature allows you to easily send the data intercepted by your script directly to Redis, MQTT, or an external HTTP interface, and you can receive the reported data content through Redis, MQTT, or an HTTP interface.
+To maximize network efficiency, data compression (zlib) is also supported before reporting.

 Attention

-First, you need to modify your Frida script.
-Typically, Frida scripts have functions like send and log that allow you to send data externally.
-For FIRERPA, you need to use a specific method to send the data.
-Below is a template code for intercepting okhttp traffic.
-It is just a demonstration script and may not work for you as is.
-This script is not much different from a regular script; the only difference is the use of an emit method, which is a built-in method in FIRERPA.
-You can use it to conveniently and systematically submit data to an external destination.
+Usually, Frida scripts have functions like send and log to send data to the outside, but for FIRERPA, you need to use a specific method to send data out.
+The following uses our template code for OkHttp traffic interception as a demonstration.
+It is just a demo script and may not work properly for you.
+The script below is not much different from regular scripts, the only difference being the use of an emit method, which is a built-in method of FIRERPA.
+You can use it to conveniently and systematically submit data to the outside.

 Java.perform(function() {